-- Enhanced knowledge regarding the presidential election in the United States gained through discussions with government and political party officials, candidates, business leaders, academics, journalists, community activists and voters from a range of diverse constituencies.
+- Enhanced knowledge regarding the presidential election in the United States gained through discussions with government and political party officials, business leaders, academics, journalists, community activists and voters from a range of diverse constituencies.
 Emphasis will be placed on:

 - Development of reliable professional and personal information networks upon which participants can draw throughout their career.

 For more information on East-West Center journalism fellowships and exchanges, see http://www.eastwestcenter.org/journalismfellowships

 Who Can Apply: Mid-career journalists with at least five years or more of experience.
 Media professionals from print, broadcast and online news organizations, including reporters, writers, editors, producers, columnists, editorial writers, and bloggers are eligible to apply.
 Fluency in English is required.

 Application Deadline: Rolling until August 4, 2016 or TWELVE journalists are selected